DC Universe: Crisis on Infinite Earths

-Infinite Crisis

-The Infinite Crisis event (2005–2006) remade the DC Universe yet again, with new changes.
-The limited series 52 (2006–2007) established that a new multiverse now existed, with Earth-0 as the primary Earth.

 The New 52

 The 2011 reboot of the DC Universe coincided with DC's publishing event The New 52, during which the publisher cancelled its ongoing titles and relaunched 52 new books, including a number of new books, set within a revised continuity.
 This follows the conclusion of the Flashpoint crossover storyline, which provided a jumping-off point for the existing continuity.
 A number of in-universe changes are intended to make characters more modern and accessible, though the scope of the changes varies from character to character.
 Some like Batman have their histories left largely intact, though compressed, while others were given wildly different histories and looks.
-DC stopped putting 'The New 52' logo on its publications in the summer of 2015, coinciding with the Convergence anniversary crossover event which celebrated the history of the DC Multiverse and its various incarnations.
+DC stopped putting 'The New 52' logo on its publications in the summer of 2015, coinciding with the Convergence anniversary crossover event, which celebrated the history of the DC Multiverse and its various incarnations.